Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 FLOUR - INSTANT BLENDING: = instantized flour = quick-mixing flour: You can sprinkle this finely milled all-purpose flour into liquids without getting many lumps, so it's perfect for making gravies and batters.
 It's also good for breading fish.
 Wondra flour and Shake & Blend are popular brands.

-POTATO STARCH (POTATO FLOUR): Gluten-free potato starch is used to thicken soups and gravies.
+POTATO STARCH (POTATO FLOUR): Gluten-free potato starch is 100 percent starch, whereas potato flour is about 85 percent starch, the rest being largely fiber, protein, fat, and sugar.
+Potato starch is pure white, while potato flour is yellowish, having traces of color and flavor from the potato.
+Potato starch is used to thicken soups and gravies, and does a better job at thickening fruit pies than potato flour, which tends to clump and turn opaque, rather than clear.
 Its main advantage over other starch thickeners is that it's a permitted ingredient for Passover, unlike cornstarch and other grain-based foods.
 Liquids thickened with potato starch should never be boiled because it will loose its power to thicken.
 Supermarkets often stock it among the Kosher products.

 ROUX: This is a thickener that's made from equal weights of flour and a fat, like butter or meat drippings, whisked together in a saucepan over heat in order to ameliorate the flavor of the flour and to remove lumps.
 It is then added to sauces and gravies to thicken while cooking together.
 Or, additional ingredient are added such as cream, cheese, tomatoes, herbs, egg yolks, white wine, lemon, onions, peppers, etc. or combinations thereof can be added creating different sauces.